MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 ## Application management

 The primary Azure AD tenant and the secondary Azure AD tenant(s) share application management responsibilities.
 The primary tenant is responsible for enterprise app management and app registration.
 The secondary tenant is responsible for performance monitoring, application infrastructure, and DevSecOps pipeline to deploy and manage application resources in subscriptions attached to the secondary tenant.
-The applications the DevSecOps pipeline deploy need to sign in users from the primary tenant.

 ### Primary tenant application management

 All modern applications within the organization should use the primary tenant for identity.
 You should register all applications deployed to subscriptions in the secondary tenant with the primary tenant.
-Registering applications in the secondary tenant with the primary tenant enables users to sign into these applications with the same identity they use for Microsoft 365 (Microsoft 365).
+Registering application workloads with the primary tenant enables users to sign into applications with the same identity they use for Microsoft 365.
+The location of the application infrastructure does not impact which tenants can be used for user sign-in.
 The team managing the primary tenant is responsible for app registrations, enterprise applications, and conditional access policies:

 **App registrations.** Web applications and APIs used by the organization are registered with the primary tenant.
 The app registration creates an [application object](/azure/active-directory/develop/app-objects-and-service-principals?tabs=browser#application-object) in Azure AD.
 The applications object represents the application definition.
 The application definition includes an application manifest, token claims configuration, app role definitions, and client secrets.
 Activities for app registration include: